Atsushi Nakajima: Micronesia and Palau

-In 1941, he would resign from his teaching job and pick up a job with the Japanese government working as an editor for a Japanese language textbook set to be published in Palau.
-He had also thought that the warmer climate in Palau would cure his asthma.
-Nakajima's choice to visit the southern seas may have been influenced by him reading the works of Robert Louis Stevenson, specifically Stevenson's Vailima Letters which described Stevenson's stay in Samoa.
-After some time in Palau, he would take a boat to Micronesia on 15 September 1941 for the purpose of inspecting the schools in the region.
-He would return to Palau in 5 November 1941.
-During this part of his life, Nakajima would keep a diary to keep note of his experiences there.
-He would record the things which interested him such as the native culture and practices.
+In 1941, he resigned from his teaching job and joined the Japanese government working as an editor for a Japanese language textbook set to be published in Palau.
+He believed that the warmer climate in Palau would cure his asthma.
+Nakajima's choice to visit the southern seas may have been influenced by Robert Louis Stevenson's Vailima Letters, which described Stevenson's stay in Samoa.
+After some time in Palau, he took a boat to Micronesia on 15 September 1941 for the purpose of inspecting the schools in the region.
+He returned to Palau in 5 November 1941.
+During this part of his life, Nakajima kept a diary and recorded topics such as the native culture and practices.

 In letters he wrote, Nakajima disagrees with the Japanese exploitation of the island natives.
 He wished that he could do more for the people of Palau and Micronesia other than teaching them.
-He would also write that he had not experienced any asthma attacks, but instead felt lethargic due to the tropical heat.
+He wrote that he had not experienced any asthma attacks, but instead felt lethargic due to the tropical heat.
 The food in Micronesia supplied by the Japanese were also lacking.
 Because of this, he wished to quit his job as soon as possible.
 By the end of 1941, Nakajima had requested a transfer and returned to Japan in March 1942.

 Final years

 In 1942, Nakajima contracted pneumonia after returning from Palau.
-While bedridden for two months, he published Light, Wind and Dreams, a fictionalized biography of Robert Louis Stevenson.
+While bedridden for two months, he published "Light, Wind and Dreams," a fictionalized biography of Robert Louis Stevenson.
 The story was critically acclaimed, even becoming a finalist for the Akutagawa Prize.

 At this point he resigned from his job at the South Seas Agency and fully devoted himself to being a writer.
 However, this did not last long.
 His health greatly declined due to the asthma medication he had taken.
 He was immediately hospitalized.
 When he was hospitalized, no one expected him to die.
 His father, expecting his stay to be short, did not visit him in the hospital.
 After a night of asthma attacks, Nakajima died on the morning of 4 December 1942.

 In popular culture

-A character based on Atsushi Nakajima is featured in the manga series Bungo Stray Dogs, where major literary figures from Japan and across the world are presented as teenagers and young adults.
+A character based on Atsushi Nakajima is featured in the manga series Bungo Stray Dogs, in which characters are named after major literary figures from Japan and across the world.
 In the series, Nakajima works for the Armed Detective Agency and has a supernatural ability named after his short story "The Moon Over the Mountain" which allows him to transform into a tiger.

 Nakajima also appears in the online game Bungo and Alchemist, an online collectible card game with characters based on literary figures.